-In this section, we present the training the framework, and how it is used to index citations.
+In this section, we present how the framework is trained, and how it is used to index citations.
 Then, the base methods used for MeSH indexing are shown.
-The methods include MTI, a dictionary lookup approach and several machine learning algorithms.
+The methods include MTI, a dictionary lookup approach, and several machine learning algorithms.

-Experiments have been performed on a set of 300k citations from the 2011 MEDLINE indexing and 2011 MeSH.
-The citations are sorted by date so the first 200k citations are used for training and the remaining 100k for test.
+Experiments have been performed on a set of 300k citations from the 2011 MEDLINE Baseline and the 2011 MeSH vocabulary.
+The citations are sorted by date, so the first 200k citations are used for training, and the remaining 100k for testing.

-4.1 Training
+A. Training

-The outcome of the training is a mapping between a MeSH heading and an indexing method to be used for that MeSH heading.
-The performance of each algorithm on each MeSH heading is collected and compared.
-In this work, we have used the F-measure as our indexing performance measurement which is standard in text categorization, even though other measurements like accuracy could be considered as well.
+The outcome of the training is a mapping between a MeSH heading, and an indexing method to be used for that MeSH heading.
+The performance of each algorithm on each MeSH heading was collected and compared.
+In this work, we have used the F-measure as our indexing performance measurement, which is standard in text categorization, even though other measurements, like accuracy, could be considered as well.

 Since machine learning algorithms require training, we have split the 200k training data into training and validation subsets.
-To increase confidence, several training and validation splits are evaluated and the results averaged.
-We have considered 5 times 2-fold cross validation.
-Statistical significance of the results is computed using a randomization version of the two sample ttest (Cohen, 1995).
+To increase confidence, several training and validation splits were evaluated, and the results averaged.
+We have run 5 times 2-fold cross validation.
+Statistical significance of the results was computed using a randomization version of the two sample t-test [22].

-In each split, the steps to estimate the performance of each algorithm A for each MeSH heading M are:
+In each split, the steps to estimate the performance of each algorithm A for each MeSH heading M were:

-- Step 1: If required, train algorithm A using the training subset.
-The positive examples are the citations indexed with the M MeSH heading, the rest are considered as negative examples. - Step 2: Use algorithm A to index the citations in the validation subset with M MeSH heading. - Step 3: Compute the performance of algorithm A, i.e., the F-measure, comparing the indexing produced in Step 2 to the original indexing for the validation set.
+• Step 1: If required, train algorithm A using the train-

+ing subset.
+The positive examples are the citations indexed with the M MeSH heading, the rest are considered as negative examples.
+Note that MTI and dictionary lookup methods do not require training.

+- Step 2: Use algorithm A to index the citations in the validation subset with M MeSH heading. - Step 3: Compute the performance of algorithm A, i.e., the F-measure, comparing the indexing produced in step 2 to the original indexing for the validation set.

-This process is repeated for each MeSH heading.
-The best method for each heading is selected and stored in a mapping table.
-In the case of machine learning methods, the trained model for the best method is also stored into the table.
+This process was repeated for each MeSH heading.
+The best method for each heading was selected and stored in a mapping table.
+For machine learning methods, the trained model for the best method was also stored in the table.

-4.2 Indexing
+B. Indexing

 During indexing time, the mapping table prepared during the training process is used to index citations.
-Given a new citation, for each MeSH heading M the corresponding method from the mapping table is selected and used to determine if the citation should be indexed with M.
+Given a new citation, for each MeSH heading M the corresponding method from the mapping table is selected, and used to determine if the citation should be indexed with M.

 Several implementations could be considered to speed up the indexing.
-Batch indexing of the citations and a post-processing of the outcome could be considered to index the citations with predictions by MTI, filtering out the predictions for which MTI was not the preferred method.
-On the other hand, trained machine learning models could be applied in parallel to determine the indexing.
-This would allow processing of a large number of citations with one method instead of processing a single citation by all the methods.
+Batch indexing of the citations, and a post-processing of the outcome, could be considered to index the citations with predictions by MTI, filtering out the predictions for which MTI was not the preferred method.
+On the other hand, trained machine learning models could be applied in parallel, to determine the indexing.
+This would allow processing of a large number of citations with one method, instead of processing a single citation by all the methods.
 Again, the results would be post-processed, but this time to merge the results of each indexing method.